Karishmakhot/dsmp-pre-work/Student-Management-System/README.md

 ### Learnings from the project

- Learned how to apply the knoweldge of python operations like mathematical operations, list operations, dictonary operations, string indexing and formatting practically.
+ Learned how to apply the knoweldge of python operations like mathematical operations, list operations, dictionary operations, string indexing and formatting practically.